Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Hilbert series and generalized Littlewood identities

 where $\ell(\pi)$ is defined to be $\ell(\mu)$ such that $\mu \in \Lambda(\B_{\la'})$ is the preimage of $\pi^*$.
 Thus, by~\eqref{length-size-diagram}, computing $\ell(\pi)$ is just a matter of recovering $|[\Phi_w]|$ from $\rows\,\st{w}_{\la'}$, which we compute in Table~\ref{table:identities}.
 Hence the right-hand side of each identity in the table is given by~\eqref{Etilde char ID final}, except that we multiply both sides by $\ch S(\p^-)$, found in Table~\ref{table:Type123}.

-Setting $k=0$ causes the sum $\sum_\nu$ to become empty.
+Setting $k=0$ forces $\nu = 0$, so that the $\sum_\nu$ sum is 1.
 For Types I and II, we then immediately recover the classical identities~\eqref{Dual-Cauchy} and~\eqref{Littlewood-C}.
 In Types IIIa and IIIb, the $k=0$ case is degenerate because the $\pi$'s are simply the stacked diagrams $\st{w}$, as in the proof of Proposition~\ref{prop:BGG}; hence the condition on the parity of the rank of $\pi$ disappears, and the two identities collapse into the Littlewood identity~\eqref{Littlewood-D}.

 Setting $k=1$ in Types IIIa and IIIb, we see that $\nu$ must be a single column and so $s_\nu(\bfx)$ is an elementary symmetric polynomial; therefore $\sum_{\nu} s_\nu(\bfx) = \prod_i (1+x_i)$.
 Adding these two identities together, we obtain